cmgoffena13/MLOps-Explained/README.md

 MLFlow can tie important information to a model, such as a Git Commit Sha, Test/Training/Test_Predications datasets, and metric evaluation results.
 This is critical for debugging and for pipeline automation.
 MLFlow can be utilized to:
  1. Associate Training/Test/Test_Predictions with a specific model and version.
  2. Register a model to the MLFlow Model Registry to easily be pulled by a production service.
- 3. Grab accuracy metrics for the production model to then compare against any retraining.
+ 3. Grab accuracy metrics for the production model to then compare against any retraining metrics.
 This allows us to determine if a retrained model is more accurate and should be deployed to the registry.
- 4. Log and compare the current production Model's predictions against it's associated test predictions (by MLFlow's association logic) to detect drift.
+ 4. Log and compare the current production model's predictions against it's associated test predictions (by MLFlow's association logic) to detect drift.
  5. Have specific production model performance metrics logged for monitoring

 ## Deployment